cy92/razer-technical-test/README.md

 - To login and generate jwt token
 - Perform Create, Update, Read and Soft delete profile information via api call

-** JWT token will required to add into HTTP header Authroization for all profile related api call **
+** JWT token will required to add into HTTP header Authroization for all profile related api call, token current expireation is 1 hours **

 ### Additional Library Use and Purpose